o-x-y-g-e-n/bestuxschool/content/posts/2021-05-15--stanford-university/index.md

 ---

-## Faculty at Masters of Science in Engineering, Design Impact - Stanford University [🔗](https://designimpact.stanford.edu/about)
+## Faculty at Masters of Science in Engineering, Design Impact - Stanford University [read more](https://designimpact.stanford.edu/about)
 Faculty in the department of Design Impact, Stanford collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)